Coffy: Reception

-The movie received mixed reviews at the time of its release.
-Roger Ebert gave the film two stars out of four, praising the film for its believable female lead and noting that Grier was an actress of "beautiful face and astonishing form" and that she possessed a kind of "physical life" missing from many other attractive actresses.
+Coffy received mixed reviews at the time of its release.
+Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, praising the film for its believable female lead and noting that Grier was an actress of "beautiful face and astonishing form" and that she possessed a kind of "physical life" missing from many other attractive actresses.
 Gene Siskel gave the film zero stars out of four and called it "a stupid movie" with a "wooden performance" from Grier.
-Fredric Milstein of the Los Angeles Times called it "very well-made, very filthy and obscenely violent," adding that director Hill "elicits convincing, interesting performances from everybody except Miss Grier, who reads her lines rather stiffly and childishly and who shouldn't be able to fool anyone — especially not the Prince of Pushers — with that phony Jamaican accent she uses when she goes undercover."
+Fredric Milstein of the Los Angeles Times called it "very well-made, very filthy and obscenely violent," adding that director Hill "elicits convincing, interesting performances from everybody except Miss Grier, who reads her lines rather stiffly and childishly and who shouldn't be able to fool anyone—especially not the Prince of Pushers—with that phony Jamaican accent she uses when she goes undercover."
 Variety wrote, "Jack Hill, who wrote and directs with an action-atuned hand, inserts plenty of realism in footage in which Pam Grier in title role ably acquits herself."

+Legacy

 Over time, the film has garnered acclaim and is considered groundbreaking for its portrayal of a Black female protagonist.
-On review aggregator website Rotten Tomatoes, Coffy has a score of 78% based on 23 critics' reviews.
-The consensus states, "Pam Grier brings spunk and vinegar to Coffy, supported by director Jack Hill's combustible mixture of authentic grit and salacious thrills."
-Researcher Karen Ross wrote that it "let black audiences enjoy the sight of heroes kicking the white system and winning even while condemning the violence and recognized the implausibility.
+On the review aggregator website Rotten Tomatoes, Coffy has an approval rating of 84% based on 25 critics' reviews.
+The website's consensus states, "Pam Grier brings spunk and vinegar to Coffy, supported by director Jack Hill's combustible mixture of authentic grit and salacious thrills."
+Researcher Karen Ross wrote that the film "let black audiences enjoy the sight of heroes kicking the white system and winning even while condemning the violence and recognized the implausibility.
 It allowed blacks the ultimate escape to cheer on the heroine that fought corruption and crime and then leave the theatre to be blighted by the racism in society."

-Grier subsequently played similar characters in the AIP films Foxy Brown (1974), Friday Foster, and Sheba, Baby (both 1975).
+Grier subsequently played similar characters in the AIP films Foxy Brown (1974), Friday Foster and Sheba, Baby (both 1975).

-The film is a favourite of Quentin Tarantino, and he ranks it high among his top 20 best films.
+Coffy is a favorite of Quentin Tarantino, and he ranks it high among his top 20 best films.
 He later hired Grier for Jackie Brown in 1997, a film with clear inspiration from films like Coffy and Foxy Brown.
-Tarantino said of the film poster: "Not only is it a great image of Pam Grier, it's got great type — it's the epitome of a great exploitation poster...and every version of it in foreign countries rocked."
+Tarantino said of the film poster: "Not only is it a great image of Pam Grier, it's got great type—it's the epitome of a great exploitation poster...and every version of it in foreign countries rocked."